Questions about FAFSA

 Q. How do I apply for loans?

 A. Students may complete the FAFSA online at www.fafsa.ed.gov, using our school code 002016.
 By submitting the FAFSA, a student initiates the financial aid process.
 Our office will respond by sending an award letter to the admitted student, detailing a student’s eligibility for a Direct Unsubsidized Loan, any scholarship offered through Law Admissions, and the steps to receive loan funds.

 Q. What are the loan limits for the year?

 A. An eligible student is allowed to borrow a $20,500.00 Direct Unsubsidized Loan per academic year.
-The difference between the Cost of Attendance and any other sources of aid may be covered with a Direct PLUS Loan.
+The difference between the Cost of Attendance and any other sources of aid may be covered with a supplemental Loan (Direct PLUS or Private Loan).